Colonies in antiquity: Greek colonies in Anatolia

-Before the invasion from Persia in the middle of the 6th century BC, Miletus was considered the greatest and wealthiest Greek Polis.
-Over several centuries, numerous Ancient Greek city-states were established on the coasts of Anatolia.
-Greeks started Western philosophy on the western coast of Anatolia (Pre-Socratic philosophy).
-Thales, Anaximander, Anaximenes, Diogenes of Apollonia were among of the renowned Milesian school philosophers.
-Heraclitus lived in Ephesus (/ˈɛfəsəs/;[1] Greek: Ἔφεσος Ephesos; Turkish: Efes) another ancient Greek city and Anaxagoras was from Clazomenae, a city on the coast of Ionia and a member of the Ionian League.
-All Ancient Greek dialects were spoken in Anatolia depending on the origin of each City state and the list of ancient Greek theatres in Anatolia is one of the longest among all places Greeks had settled.
+Before the invasion from Persia in the middle of the 6th century BC, Miletus was considered the greatest and wealthiest Greek polis.
+Over several centuries, numerous ancient Greek city-states were established on the coasts of Anatolia.
+Greeks began Western philosophy on the western coast of Anatolia (Pre-Socratic philosophy).
+Thales, Anaximander, Anaximenes and Diogenes of Apollonia were among the renowned philosophers of the Milesian school.
+Heraclitus lived in Ephesus another ancient Greek city and Anaxagoras was from Clazomenae, a member of the Ionian League.
+All the Ancient Greek dialects were spoken in Anatolia in the various city states and the list of ancient Greek theatres in Anatolia is one of the longest among all places the Greeks settled.

 Greeks traditionally lived in the region of Pontus, on the south shores of the Black Sea and in the Pontic Alps in northeastern Anatolia, the province of Kars in Caucasus, and also in Georgia.
 Those from southern Russia, Ukraine, and Crimea are often referred to as 'Northern Pontic Greeks', in contrast to those from 'South Pontus', which strictly speaking is Pontus proper.
 Those from Georgia, northeastern Anatolia, and the ones who lived in present-day Armenia are often referred to as 'Eastern Pontic Greeks' or Caucasus Greeks.
 Many Greek-founded colonies are well known cities to this day.
-Sinope (Greek: Σινώπη, Sinōpē) and Trabzon (Greek: Τραπεζοῦς Trapezous), were founded by Milesian traders (756 BC) as well as Samsun, Rize and Amasra.
+Sinope and Trabzon (Greek: Τραπεζοῦς Trapezous), were founded by Milesian traders (756 BC) as well as Samsun, Rize and Amasra.
 Greek was the lingua franca of Anatolia from the conquests of Alexander the Great up to the invasion of the Seljuk Turks in the eleventh century AD.

+Jewish colonies

+During the Ptolemaic rule of Judea, large-scale Jewish settlement in Egypt commenced.
+The Ptolemies brought in Jewish soldiers along with their families, while other Jews migrated from Judea to Egypt likely for economic opportunities.
+Additionally, the Ptolemies established Jewish colonies in the cities of Cyrenaica (modern-day Libya).